Research Article: The Great Sonic Continuity Debate

 -Ian Flynn, head writer for Archie's Sonic the Hedgehog comic series

-When Archie writer Ken Penders had plans to kill off Princess Sally Acorn for dramatic effect in the comic book series, it was Sega that swept in to save the day:
+When Archie writer Ken Penders had plans to kill off Princess Sally Acorn for dramatic effect in the comic book series, it was Sega who intervened.

 ”I felt that the plot device of killing off Sally would be the only justification for Sonic to fully cut loose and go after Robotnik no matter what . . .
 Because Sega didn't want to rule out the possibility of using Sally in the future, it was decided she should live.”

-In a 1992 interview with Sega Visions, Yuji Naka acknowledged the western concept of Mobius, saying, “Sonic has to run through more levels . . . the new Mobius worlds are brighter, crisper, and much more detailed.
+What of Sonic Team?
+In a 1992 interview with Sega Visions, Yuji Naka appeared to acknowledge the western concept of Mobius, saying, “Sonic has to run through more levels . . . the new Mobius worlds are brighter, crisper, and much more detailed.
 However, we think players will be too busy getting through the game to spend any time enjoying the scenery.”
+Recall that most of the members that formerly comprised "Sonic Team" were in fact working in the U.S. when SatAM and Adventures were produced and aired.
+It's only reasonable to assume they—at the very least—had knowledge of the cartoons and other western media of the time.

 Of course, all of this begs the question: if all continuities are valid, official representations of the Sonic universe, then how do we reconcile the differences between them?
 The fact is that we don't have to—Sega certainly hasn't.

-The Sonic franchise is what is sometimes referred to as a “multiverse,” meaning it consists of more than one official universe.
-If one Sonic medium does not agree with another, it is a non-issue because each incarnation is part of a separate universe.
-Each continuity has its own canon and mythology.
-Whether this was a conscious decision or just a case of poor communication at Sega, it's simply how the company chose to market its intellectual property.
+The Sonic franchise is what fans sometimes call a “multiverse,” meaning it consists of more than one official universe.
+If one Sonic medium doesn't agree with another, it's generally a non-issue because each incarnation is part of a separate continuity.
+In other words, each continuity has its own canon and mythology.

 The Point